anydotcrypto/metatransactions/README.md

 Our meta-transaction library focuses on both approaches and we hope it benefits the community in the following way:

 - **A Univerisal Forwarder**: Our RelayHub.sol can be used for the \_msgSender() standard.
 - **Minimal wallet contract**: Our proxy contract only requires 67k gas to deploy & 26k gas per transaction.
 It is minimal code and supports batching transactions.
-Supports exotic replay protection for out of order-transactions (bitflip) and N concurrent transactions (multinonmce).
+Supports exotic replay protection for out of order-transactions (bitflip) and N concurrent transactions (multinonce).
 - **GnosisSafe**: We have incorporated GnosisSafe and our library tracks the replay protection nonce such that it is meta-transaction friendly.
 It is an audited wallet contract that is increasingly widely used.

 **Our repository is a protocol and relay-independent approach** that any project can adopt.
 We hope it will make it easier for projects to tap into third party relayer APIs and to avoid re-implementing the wheel for reliable transaction infrastructure.